-New Netflix docuseries digs into missing Flight MH370 — here’s what we know
+New search begins for Malaysia Flight 370.
+What we know about the missing plane

 4. U.S. military shot it down

-Another theory suggests the plane was going on a kamikaze-type mission and the U.S. military shot it down before it could reach its target, per Wired.
-Americans covered up the act by altering the plane’s satellite data and collecting the debris.
+Another theory suggests the plane was going on a suicide mission and the U.S. military shot it down before it could reach its target, per Wired.
+Americans covered up the act by altering the plane’s satellite data and collecting the debris, the theory alleges.

 5. Abducted by aliens